RV living allows you to explore numerous parts of the world while providing you the comfort of home.

 Firstly, you may not want your pet to move around in a moving vehicle.

-Secondly, at some places when you need to pull over because a police check requires you to.
+Secondly, at some places you need to pull over because a police check requires you to.
 You don’t want your pet to freak out the cops by suddenly jumping on them or creating a ruckus.

 9. Kong / Treat Dispenser